-Ignoring a stop sign may be a minor crime in Nevada, but courts always issue bench warrants to people who ignore their traffic tickets.
+Violating NRS 484B.257 may be a minor crime in Nevada, but courts may issue bench warrants to people who ignore their traffic tickets.
 Having a bench warrant means that the person can be arrested at any time and faces extra fines.

 - 1. Is running a stop sign illegal in Las Vegas, NV?

-If you have been injured by a car that ran a stop sign, you may be entitled to hefty money damages.
+If you have been injured by a car that failed to stop, you may be entitled to hefty money damages.
 Contact our Las Vegas personal injury attorneys to learn more.

 Yes.
-Drivers approaching a stop sign are required to come to a complete stop before continuing to drive.
+Drivers approaching the sign are required to come to a complete standstill before continuing to drive.
 The only exception is if a police officer is patrolling the intersection and directing traffic.

 1.1.
 School Buses

-Drivers must stop for school buses whenever students are boarding or departing and when the bus is displaying its flashing red lights.
-Traffic in both directions must stop unless the school bus is on a divided highway with a median or other physical barrier.
+Drivers must come to a standstill for school buses whenever students are boarding or departing and when the bus is displaying its flashing red lights.
+Traffic in both directions must come to a standstill unless the school bus is on a divided highway with a median or other physical barrier.1

-Most stop sign cases can be resolved in the defendant's favor without much litigation.
+Most cases can be resolved in the defendant's favor without much litigation.
 Otherwise, it may be possible to fight the case on the merits with the following evidence (if available):

-- surveillance video that shows the defendant came to a complete stop or that there was no signage,
+- surveillance video that shows the defendant came to a complete standstill or that there was no signage,

 - photographs that show there was no signage, and/or

-- eye-witnesses who saw the defendant come to a complete stop
+- eye-witnesses who saw the defendant come to a complete standstill

-It varies by location, but the fine for failing to obey a stop sign is $395 in the city of Las Vegas.
+It varies by location, but the fine for failing to obey the sign is $395 in the city of Las Vegas.
 And the amount is doubled if work zones or pedestrian safety zones.

-Running a stop light is treated as a misdemeanor offense in Nevada.
+Violating NRS 484B.257 is treated as a misdemeanor offense in Nevada.
 This is different from California, which classifies it as an "infraction."
 Nevada misdemeanors carry a maximum punishment of up to $1,000 in fines and/or up to six (6) months in jail.
-But judges hardly ever impose jail on a traffic ticket violation unless there are extenuating circumstances.
+But judges hardly ever impose jail on a traffic ticket violation unless there are extenuating circumstances.2

-In practice, Nevada courts are amenable to reducing traffic tickets for moving violations (such as running a stop sign) to a non-moving violations, which have a lesser sentence.
+In practice, Nevada courts are amenable to reducing traffic tickets for moving violations (such as not obeying a traffic sign) to non-moving violations, which have a lesser sentence.
 Scroll down to learn more...

 Unless the defendant has a long history of traffic offenses, usually yes.
 Unlike many moving violations, non-moving violations carry no demerit points on the person's driver's license.